Charles Kennedy Scott: Recordings

-There was a plan to amalgamate all four of the Kennedy choirs in 1939 for a series of 9 concerts illustrating a survey of choral music, but this was abandoned owing to the war.

 Later life

 Scott was a member of staff of Trinity College of Music, Marylebone, London, from 1929 to 1965.
 He taught singing, conducted the College Choir, and was involved in the governance of the College.
 The College holds an archive relating to him, including manuscripts of some choral works, personal notebooks, concert programmes including many for the Oriana Madrigal Society, press cuttings and letters including correspondence received from well-known English composers.
 The collection also includes programmes from the memorial services of famous musicians which belonged to Kathleen Ewart, a singer in the Phoebus Singers, also a choir conducted by Scott.
 Scott died, aged 88, in London.

-Charles Kennedy Scott and his wife Mary (née Donaldson) were the parents of the aviator C. W. A. Scott (1903–1946) who was famous for winning the MacRobertson Air Race, The Schlesinger African Air Race and holding several England-Australia record solo flights, they also had a son John Kennedy Scott and a daughter Barbara Hamilton Scott, who married Major Leslie Stewart-Brown in October 1926.
+Charles Kennedy Scott and his wife Mary (née Donaldson) were the parents of the aviator C. W. A. Scott, who won the MacRobertson Air Race, The Schlesinger African Air Race and held several England-Australia record solo flights, they also had a son John Kennedy Scott and a daughter Barbara Hamilton Scott, who married Major Leslie Stewart-Brown in October 1926.
 In 1946 whilst posted at the UNRRA headquarters in Germany his son C.W.A.
 Scott committed suicide.